-No person shall store, sell, offer or expose for sale, or have in possession with intent to sell or to use, discharge or cause to be discharged, ignited, fired or otherwise set in action within this State, any fireworks, firecrackers, rockets, sparklers, torpedoes, Roman candles, fire balloons or other fireworks or substances of any combination whatsoever designed or intended for pyrotechnic display except after having obtained a permit as provided in S. 6903 of the title and also except as provided in S. 6906 of this title.
-This section shall not apply to any person established and manufacturing fireworks of any or all kinds in this State on September 5, 1939.
+(a) A person may not store, sell, offer or expose for sale, or have in possession with intent to sell or to use, discharge or cause to be discharged, ignited, fired, or otherwise set in action within this State, any fireworks, firecrackers, rockets, torpedoes, Roman candles, fire balloons, or other fireworks or substances of any combination designed or intended for pyrotechnic display; except after having obtained a permit pursuant to § 6903 of this title, except for agricultural use pursuant to § 6906 of this title, and except pursuant to subsection (c) of this section.
+This section does not apply to any person established and manufacturing fireworks of any or all kinds in this State on September 5, 1939.

 The State Fire Marshal shall confiscate all fireworks or explosives illegally stored within the State.